ccao-data/model-res-avm/README.md

 review sales and inform us of sales that we should not use to train the model.
-Currently, the only sales we exclude due to analyst review are sales of homes for which an analyst finds that the square footage or age are significantly incorrect in our data
+Currently, the only sales we exclude due to analyst review are sales of homes for which an analyst finds that the square footage or age are significantly incorrect in our data.

 ##### Using `training_data`